 We regularly share feedback about progress with our children and their parents/carers.
-Teachers meet with parents/carers at least termly through parent/teacher consultations and more frequently when there is a cause for concern or closer monitoring is taking place.
-At these meetings we discuss the progress their child is making, next steps/targets and how they can support their child at home (including termly reports).
+Teachers meet with parents/carers through parent/teacher consultations and more frequently when there is a cause for concern or closer monitoring is taking place.
+At these meetings we discuss the progress their child is making, next steps/targets and how they can support their child at home.
 If appropriate, this will also include a discussion about additional support being provided to enable their child to make progress and we clearly share what can be done by families to support their children with their learning.
 We welcome input from parents/carers about difficulties they may be experiencing at home too.

 If a teacher becomes concerned about a child part way through the term, they will contact parents/carers to discuss this.
 Careful records of progress are kept for all children.
 For those accessing interventions additional records are also kept by the member of staff delivering it.
-These are monitored by the Inclusion Leader as well as the class teacher.
-To support parents with what their child will be learning each half term, each year group publish a topic/curriculum guide.
-Regular updates are made to the curriculum and these are shared via our school website.
+These are monitored by the SENCO as well as the class teacher.
+To support with learning at home the school office sends home a class newsletter at the start of each term outlining what the focus of the learning will be (details are also published on the class pages of the academy website).

-Each child has a 'contact' book that goes between home and school each day to support communication, usually in the form of a reading record.
-For some children who require more detailed/specific information to be shared a separate home-school link book may be set up.
+For some children who require more detailed or specific information to be shared a separate home-school link book may be set up.